×

 Incident and operations management

 Red Hat is responsible for overseeing the service components required for default platform networking.
 AWS is responsible for protecting the hardware infrastructure that runs all of the services offered in the AWS Cloud.
-The customer is responsible for incident and operations management of customer application data and any custom networking the customer may have configured for the cluster network or virtual network.
+The customer is responsible for incident and operations management of customer application data and any custom networking the customer has configured for the cluster network or virtual network.

 Resource Service responsibilities Customer responsibilities